Hope of Israel Ministries (Ecclesia of YEHOVAH):

 According to a recent article in the journal Worship, on the origins of baptism, most of the baptismal rites that existed in first-century Judaism involved self-baptism, self-washing.
 The majority of washings under the Old Testament ceremonial system were likewise self-washings (Leviticus 14:8; 15:5, 7, 10, 11, 13).
 John’s baptism (and Christian baptism) is determined at least in part by the priestly baptism, not by the baptisms of Jewish or Greek religion in the first century.

 The ordinance of baptism is patterned after the ritualistic mikvah or sacred bath.
-The practice of ceremonial immersion, the forerunner of Christian baptism, was a "self-administered" baptism, in which the person, or priest, walked out into the bath, or pool, and then completely immersed himself (or herself).
-In light of this, Dr. Robert Lindsey of Jerusalem has suggested that John the Baptist himself did not actually "baptize" people, by putting his hands on them and pushing them under the water.
-Rather, the baptism was a self-administered procedure to which John bore witness and supervised.
-Similarly, in the Jewish ritual of the mikvah, the person is forbidden to touch anyone else while in the baptismal pool or bath.
+The practice of ceremonial washing, the forerunner of Christian baptism, was a "self-administered" baptism, in which the person, or priest, walked out into the bath, or pool, and then poured water on himself (or herself).
+In light of this, John the Baptist himself baptized people by pouring water on them.
+The baptism could also have been a self-administered procedure to which John bore witness and supervised.
+In the Jewish ritual of the mikvah, the person is forbidden to touch anyone else while in the baptismal pool or bath.
 Such touching would "contaminate" the process and render it "unclean" and unfit.

 How does this relate to the Christian practice of baptism?

 Yeshua the Messiah, John the Baptist, and the early apostles were all Judeans.
 They were well acquainted with the mikvah, and the rites of purification.
 It is undoubted therefore that baptism, which was based on and patterned on the mikvah purification ritual, should also be performed in a similar fashion, without human hands of another person interfering with the process.
 Baptism is literally between each man or woman and YEHOVAH God.
-It should be performed by the person himself, standing in water, and immersing himself!
-This should be done, of course, under the supervision of the one responsible for conducting the "baptism" ceremony -- but without that person actually "laying hold" on the individual being baptized.
+It should be performed by the person himself, standing in water and pouring water on himself!
+This should be done, of course, under the supervision of the one responsible for conducting the "baptism" ceremony -- but without that person actually touching the individual being baptized.
 Thus, the vast majority of so-called "Christian" baptisms performed down through the years have missed the point, and failed to fulfill this ritual in the strict sense of the word.

 How Baptism Should Be Performed

-Those in charge of the baptismal ceremony are actually there to SUPERVISE each candidate as they perform their own self-immersion, and to see to it that they do it properly, and go all the way under the water, in complete "burial."
+Those in charge of the baptismal ceremony are actually there to SUPERVISE each candidate as they perform their own self-washing or pouring, and to see to it that they do it properly.
 They need not touch the individual or his or her clothing in carrying out such supervision.
 They merely need to be attentive, and to watch carefully, insuring that the person being baptized completely fulfills the requirement.

 Writes Ted Weiland --